-Certain cookies are strictly necessary for the Website to function correctly and cannot be disabled.
-Other cookies are non-essential and are used for purposes such as analytics, measurement, optimisation and consent-based advertising controls.
-Non-essential cookies will only be activated where you have provided valid consent through an appropriate consent mechanism implemented on the Website (the “Consent Management Platform” or “CMP”), where such consent is required or appropriate under applicable Canadian privacy laws.
-Where configured, the CMP may support industry-standard consent frameworks and signals (for example, IAB TCF v2.2-compatible signals) and may enable or enforce consent states for measurement tools (including consent-mode style controls) to support transparency and partner compliance requirements.
+Certain cookies are strictly necessary for the Website to function correctly and to maintain security and integrity.
+These cookies cannot be disabled through our on-site controls.
+Other cookies are non-essential and are used for purposes such as analytics, measurement, optimisation, advertising measurement and remarketing.
+Non-essential cookies will only be activated where you have provided valid consent through an appropriate consent mechanism implemented on the Website (the “Consent Management Platform” or “CMP”), where such consent is required or appropriate having regard to applicable Australian law and industry expectations.

 This Cookies Policy describes: